• 11/29/2024

 You’re getting married in the winter and have all the basics — the DJ is accounted for, your photoshoot is in order, and the venue has been selected.
 But you still feel like you’re missing something.
 Finding original winter wedding ideas that suit your event might be challenging.

-You’re already a unique couple — only 9% of brides get married in the winter.
-As a result, you’ll probably get discounts with some of your vendors because you’re getting married during an off-season.
-Still, if you want a distinctive wedding that will stick in your guests’ minds, you can show off your style with some original winter flair.
+You’re already a unique couple — only 11% of couples get married between December and February.
+As a result, you’ll probably get discounts with some of your vendors because you’re getting married during the off-season.
+Still, if you want a snow wedding that will stick in your guests’ minds, you can show off your style with some original winter flair

 5 Ideas for Your Dream Winter Wedding